gvwilson/sdxpy/src/interp/index.md

 [% inc file="expr.py" keep="do_abs" %]

+Notice that `do_abs` and `do_add` have the same [%g signature "signature" %].
+As with the unit testing functions in [%x test %], this allows us to call them interchangeably.

 So how does `do` work?
 It starts by checking if its input is an integer.
 If so,
-it returns that value right away because integers "evaluate" to themselves: no more calculation is needed.
+it returns that value right away because integers "evaluate" to themselves.
 Otherwise,
 `do` checks that its parameter is a list and then uses the first value in the list to decide what other function to call.
-This process is often called [%g dispatch "dispatch" %].
+This lookup-and-call process is the same [%g dynamic_dispatch "dynamic_dispatch" %] that we saw in [%x parse %].

 [% inc file="expr.py" keep="do" %]